Out-of-order execution: Micro-architectural choices

 Are the instructions dispatched to a centralized queue or to multiple distributed queues?

 IBM PowerPC processors use queues that are distributed among the different functional units while other out-of-order processors use a centralized queue.
 IBM uses the term reservation stations for their distributed queues.

 Is there an actual results queue or are the results written directly into a register file?
 For the latter, the queueing function is handled by register maps that hold the register renaming information for each instruction in flight.

 Early Intel out-of-order processors use a results queue called a reorder buffer, (Note: Intel P6 family microprocessors have both a reorder buffer (ROB) and a register alias table (RAT).
 The ROB was motivated mainly by branch misprediction recovery.
 The Intel P6 family is among the earliest out-of-order microprocessors but were supplanted by the NetBurst architecture.
 Years later, NetBurst proved to be a dead end due to its long pipeline that assumed the possibility of much higher operating frequencies.
-Materials were not able to match the design's ambitious clock targets due to thermal issues and later designs based on NetBurst, namely Tejas and Jayhawk, were cancelled.
+Materials were not able to match the design's ambitious clock targets due to thermal issues and later designs based on NetBurst, namely Tejas and Jayhawk, were canceled.
 Intel reverted to the P6 design as the basis of the Core and Nehalem microarchitectures.) while most later out-of-order processors use register maps.
 (Note: The succeeding Sandy Bridge, Ivy Bridge, and Haswell microarchitectures are a departure from the reordering techniques used in P6 and employ reordering techniques from the EV6 and the P4 but with a somewhat shorter pipeline.)